microsoft/typespec/docs/language-basics/templates.md

                              ^ Type '123' is not assignable to type 'TypeSpec.string'
 ```

-Furthermore, all optional arguments must come at the end of the template.
+Also, all optional arguments must be placed at the end of the template.
 A required argument cannot follow an optional argument:

 ```typespec
 // Invalid